AWinterman/awinterman.github.com/_posts/2012-09-22-A-Programmers-Approach.md

 appropriate constraints could exists in arbitrarily many dimensions.

-After a working at [Periscopic](www.periscopic.com), and scripting for about a year, it occured to me that mathematics classes at Reed were structured like software libraries -- meaning we started with simple basic concepts and used them to build more complicated ideas over the course of the class, which also got me thinking about ways to give some classes more concrete contours without loosing that lovely, intimately theoretical approach.
+After a working at [Periscopic](www.periscopic.com), and scripting for about a year, it occurred to me that mathematics classes at Reed were structured like software libraries -- meaning we started with simple basic concepts and used them to build more complicated ideas over the course of the class, which also got me thinking about ways to give some classes more concrete contours without loosing that lovely, intimately theoretical approach.

->> In a sentance, the idea is to have students build a library that implements the concepts they learn over the course of the class.
+>> In a sentence, the idea is to have students build a library that implements the concepts they learn over the course of the class.